OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 -  *Simulate with Algorithmic Debugger* - Simulates the current model and opens the algorithmic debugger.
 -  *Simulate with Animation* - Simulates the current model and open the animation.
+-  *Archived Simulations* - Shows the list of simulations already finished or running.
+   Double clicking on any of them opens the simulation output window.

 Debug Menu
 ----------